-When it comes to Amway, you have two groups you should focus on.
-One group will be people for the business opportunity and the other group will be people for retail customers.
+When it comes to Amway, you have two groups of people you should focus on.
+One group will be people for the business opportunity and the other group will be people for the products.

 I suggest you spend some time and write down the traits and qualities of your ideal prospect for each of those categories.
 What do they have in common?
-What are you really looking for in a person?
+What type of person are you looking for?
 The more specific you can be the better.

 Once you know what type of prospect you are looking for, focus on finding people with those qualities.
-For example, if you decide your best prospect for the business is someone with sales or entrepreneurial experience, make sure you spend most of your time prospecting people with that type of experience.
+For example, if you decide your best prospect for the business is someone with sales or entrepreneurial experience, spend most of your time prospecting people with that type of experience.

 This can save you a lot of time in the long run.
 It also allows you to work smart.
 Just to be clear, I’m not telling you to discriminate or pre-judge people.
-What I am telling you to do is to be smart with your prospecting and focus on the best quality prospects that you can.
-Learn more about your target market.
+What I am telling you to do is to be smart with your prospecting and focus on the best quality prospects you can.
+This is what smart business owners do.

-You need to understand this business model.
+You must understand this business model.
 Attrition is quite perhaps the # 1 biggest obstacle in network marketing.
 In most cases, more than half your team will quit the business every year.
-Maybe even 80% of your team.
+Maybe even 80 to 90 percent of your team.

 This has nothing to do with Amway, your upline, or you.
 It is very common in network marketing.
 It is common in just about everything in life.
 Most people quit their marriage.
 Most people who go to college never graduate.
-Most people who buy a gym membership stop going within a month.
+Most people who buy a gym membership stop going within a month or two.